Look with Naked 3 palette

 This week we had another photoshoot with Susanna and I did my makeup as I’ve done it a lot lately: using this eyeshadow trick I contoured my eyes first, and then I applied a shimmery shade on the lid with a wet brush.
 I wanted my base to look flawless but glowy, so I first went in with a primer, that gives a beautiful glow.
 Then I used my Double Wear, which is amazing for photoshoots or special occassions, because it’s full-coverage and super long lasting.
 I contoured my face using my favorite contour kit and on my cheekbones I used the Zuii highlighter (which is bomb!).
 On my lips I’m wearing one of the nude shades from IsaDora.
 Full product list is below and there are links to the blog posts, if you want to know more about the products.

 Applying eyeshadow can be tricky, because we all have different eye shapes.
 My eye shape is a mixture of hooded eyes and deep set eyes.
-I’ve definitely struggled with eyeshadows, but through fail and error, I’ve learned some important things.
-When you’re working with hooded or deep set eyes, it’s all about making your eyes appear more open and balancing the area between your brows and your eyes.
+I’ve definitely struggled with eyeshadows, but through trial and error, I’ve learned some important things.
+When you’re working with hooded or deep set eyes, it’s all about making your eyes appear more open and placing shadow where it is visible when your eyes are relaxed.

 Hooded & deep set makeup tips